 In 1961 Acuña was involved in the Latin American Civic Association, an organization that aimed to improve educational opportunities and establish head-start programs for Mexican American youth.
 Later in the 1960s he published two elementary-school books and a high-school/community-college text on Mexican American History.
 Acuña also taught Mexican American Studies classes at Mount Saint Mary’s University and Dominguez Hills State College.
 In 1968 he received a doctorate in Latin American Studies from the University of Southern California.

-In 1969 Acuña established America’s first Chicana/o Studies Department at San Fernando Valley State College (now called California State University at Northridge, or CSUN), where he has been on the faculty ever since.
+In 1969 Acuña established America’s first Chicana/o Studies Department at San Fernando Valley State College (now called California State University at Northridge, or CSUN), where he subsequently spent many years on the faculty.
 Because his Chicana/o Studies program is both the oldest and largest of its kind in any U.S. school, Acuña is widely regarded as the “Father of Chicano Studies.”

 Underlying Acuña’s curriculum is the separatist belief, candidly expressed on the Department’s website and in its literature, that “minority students are culturally, linguistically, socially, and educationally different” from other students.
 Acuña traces this divide to the fact, as he sees it, that the U.S. annihilated millions of indigenous people and usurped approximately half of Mexico by force.
 He further contends that Chicanos continue to be oppressed in American society, whose intractable injustices must be combated by any means necessary, including violence.
 “Chicanos have to get a lot more militant about defending our rights,” says Acuña.